p0rtwalker/Auto-Checkpoint-FiveM/README.md

 HOW TO RUN:

 Windows:
-1. Search and install Python3.12(or latest).
+1. Search and install Python3.12(or latest) from Microsoft Store.
 2. Download the .zip from the green <> Code button from the github page.
 3. Extract the Auto-Checkpoint-FiveM.zip and open the folder.
 4. Right click in the folder and press open in terminal.